unusep/main/src/test/data/ManualTesting/TestScript.md

 ## Test cases and brief overview
 - The following test cases are to be done in sequential order to get the correct results and behaviours.
 The UI will also be explained.
-- Do-er List's UI consists of a command console, a feedback panel, a default panel, a task panel, a category panel, and a status panel.
+- Do-er List's UI consists of a command console, a feedback panel, a build-in panel, a task panel, a category panel, and a status panel.
 Observe the change in each panel as the console executes the commands.
-- Due to the nature of our product, as we sort our task by their associated time by default, testing in different time may produce different results.
+- Due to the nature of our product, as we sort our task by their associated time by `change it to def later`, testing in different time may produce different results.
 Thus, in the test script, we only specify the task index rather than task name in some places.
 - The following test scripts will follow this format : The command that needed to be typed is wrapped by `COMMAND`, the outcomes/result of the command is followed immediately after `:`.